Team-BHP > Shifting gears

 Is the golden era of the software engineer over?-img_3178.jpeg

-Software production will have massive boom with less people pumping out more software while software devs will have a hard time finding jobs and will most likely be paid less expected more work and will have to face many rounds of interviews since they’ll be competing with lakhs of other experienced devs and will be in PIP if they don’t work for X number of hours stipulated by the company.
+Software production will have a massive boom with less people pumping out more software, while software devs will have a hard time finding jobs and will most likely, be paid less, expected to work more and will have to face many rounds of interviews since they’ll be competing with lakhs of other experienced devs and will be in PIP if they don’t work for X number of hours stipulated by the company.

-All things considered it likely takes 36-48 months more for most of the entry and mid level software devs to become redundant and makes AI more cheaper and more intelligent, most of tier 2,3 B.Tech CSE grads will have a hard time getting jobs and potentially their degree might even be useless since software engineering as a whole gets commoditised to everyone and with a few prompts building large scale apps will be available to all.
+All things considered, it likely takes 36-48 months more for most of the entry and mid level software devs to become redundant and makes AI cheaper and more intelligent.
+Most of tier 2, 3 B.Tech CSE grads will have a hard time getting jobs and potentially their degree might even be useless since software engineering, as a whole, gets commoditised to everyone and with a few prompts, building large scale apps will be available to all.

 Old 13th September 2024, 22:21 #55